BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 Gives all Varkids a 100% chance of evolution, regardless of player count or playthrough.
 Mostly just useful if you want to farm Vermivorous without having to gamble on its spawn chances.

-### Happy Horizontal People Transporter

-A replacement for the Mongol which can be used to transport your enemies (or yourself) across Pandora in style.
-Order yours today!

 ### More Muscles